synopse/mORMot2/README.md

 ### mORMot What?

-Synopse *mORMot 2* is an Open Source Client-Server ORM SOA MVC framework for Delphi 7 up to Delphi 11 Alexandria and FPC 3.2/trunk, targeting Windows/Linux/BSD/MacOS for servers, and any platform for clients (including mobile or AJAX).
+Synopse *mORMot 2* is an Open Source Client-Server ORM SOA MVC framework for Delphi 7 up to Delphi 12 Athenes and FPC 3.2/trunk, targeting Windows/Linux/BSD/MacOS for servers, and any platform for clients (including mobile or AJAX).

 ![mORMot map](doc/IamLost.png)